 The well is inactive when it has not produced oil or natural gas in 12 months.
 This is usually a temporary situation – production can be expected to re-start.

-A suspended well is not producing and has been safely secured, but may produce in the future although putting the well back into production takes some effort to reverse the measures taken to secure the well.
+A suspended well is not producing and has been safely secured, but may produce in the future.
+However, putting the well back into production takes some effort to reverse the measures taken to secure the well.

 Inactive, suspended and abandoned wells are managed by the well owner (licensee), who is responsible for abandonment and reclamation costs.
-An orphan well has no identifiable owner and has been suspended for some time.
-In Alberta, orphan wells are managed by the Orphan Well Association.
+An orphan well has no identifiable owner (for example, due to an unexpected bankruptcy) and has been suspended for some time.
+In Alberta, orphan wells are managed by the industry-funded Orphan Well Association which works to reclaim these wells.

 Orphan Well Association